 Common Household Items That May Cause Hair Loss

-In order to prevent accidental ingestion, it is important to always keep any toxins stored away from pets and children and to always take the proper precautions when using harsh chemicals.
-If you think you may have ingested a toxic material, call your local poison control center or emergency center for information.
-Most toxins can extremely dangerous, even in small quantities.
-If you think your hair loss is caused by chemical ingestion or toxic contact, we suggest that you seek your physician to identify the causes and possible treatments.
+It’s important to take proper precautions when handling harsh chemicals.
+Most toxins can be extremely dangerous, even in small quantities.
+If you think your hair loss is caused by chemical ingestion or toxic contact, we suggest that you contact your local poison control center and your physician.

-If you find that hair loss persists even after you lay off these chemicals, there is a good chance that your hair loss is hereditary, stress related or is a symptom of another ailment.
-Your doctor should be able to provide a diagnosis on what is causing your hair loss.
+If you find that hair loss continues even after you stop using these chemicals, your hair loss may be hereditary, stress related or a symptom of another ailment.
+You should talk to your physician to help identify the cause of your hair loss.